 Both Chartres and Speyer cathedrals have been Unesco’s World Heritage Sites, respectively since 1979 and 1981.

 A Green Roof

 Both cathedrals have a metal roof structure and a copper roof, giving them a typical blue-green colour.

 The length of Chartres Cathedral (130m) is very similar to that of Speyer Cathedral (134m).

-The height of the nave (37.50m) in Chartres Cathedral is slightly higher than that of Speyer Cathedral (33m).
-However, the height of the German building is particularly important for a Romanesque style cathedral.
+The nave (37.50m) in Chartres Cathedral is slightly higher than that of Speyer Cathedral (33m).
+However, the height of the German building is particularly important for a Romanesque-style cathedral.

 The Gothic towers of Chartres Cathedral are 115m and 106m high, and those of Speyer Cathedral are 71m and 65 m high.